KDP Formatting

 If you’ve uploaded your book files to Amazon’s Kindle Direct Publishing (KDP) platform and encountered the dreaded “KDP Quality Check Failed” message, you’re far from alone.
 This error can feel like hitting a brick wall after all your hard work writing and preparing your manuscript.
 It’s frustrating, especially when the message is vague and doesn’t explain exactly what went wrong.

 In essence, KDP quality checks are automated and manual validations Amazon runs on your upload to ensure your files meet their strict technical and formatting requirements for print and digital publication.
 When these checks fail, it means your files — be it your manuscript interior, cover, or metadata — have issues that will prevent your book from going live.
+The process can cost you time.
+But with the right knowledge, you can avoid common pitfalls and speed up your publishing journey.

 Before you start troubleshooting your KDP quality check failure, it’s essential to understand a few basics: